Academic & Vocational Scholarship Programs

 Service Above Self Academic Scholarships

-The Academic Scholarships are funded by the Rotary Club of Sturgeon Bay – noon, with a significant portion of those funds raised in their NCAA Night fundraiser, held this year at the Door County Fire Company Monday, April 2, 2018.
+The Academic Scholarships are funded by the Rotary Club of Sturgeon Bay – noon, with a significant portion of those funds raised in their NCAA Night fundraiser.

-The Service Above Self Muckian Vocational Scholarship is a one-time award (ranging from $600 to $1,200) paid over two years, and intended to assist students, regardless of class rank, who have chosen to attend an accredited vocational or technical college or a certification program rather than attending a four-year college or university.
+The Muckian Technical Education Scholarship is a one-time award (ranging from $600 to $1,200) paid over two years, and intended to assist students, regardless of class rank, who have chosen to attend an accredited technical college or a certification program rather than attending a four-year college or university.
 Students must have a 2.0 GPA.
 The committee will be looking closely at participation in school activities, volunteer opportunities, job experiences, and the essay question entitled “Service above Self”.
-These scholarships will be awarded at the Vocational Awards Luncheon on May 2, 2018 at the noon meeting of the Rotary Club.
+These scholarships will be awarded at the Vocational Awards Luncheon on May 14, 2020 at the noon meeting of the Rotary Club.

-Vocational Scholarships are funded through an endowment from the estate of Robert Muckian, a long time Rotarian and successful Sturgeon Bay businessman, who saw the value in assuring that qualified students, who wished to pursue a vocational career, would have funds available to help them reach their goals.
+Technical Education Scholarships are funded through an endowment from the estate of Robert Muckian, a long time Rotarian and successful Sturgeon Bay businessman, who saw the value in assuring that qualified students, who wished to pursue a technical-trained career, would have funds available to help them reach their goals.

 Rotary Club One-Time Grants for Non-Traditional Students

-There are also one-time grants available for non-traditional students, those older high school graduates or military veterans who are beginning or returning to college or technical school.
+There are also one-time grants available for non-traditional students, those older high school graduates or military veterans who are beginning or returning to college.
 If you are interested in this grant, complete the grant application and mail it to:

 Sturgeon Bay Rotary Club